S-01962

 Plain Language

-The AG may require developers to produce their deployer-facing documentation (the general statement and supporting documentation under § 1551(2)) as part of an investigation.
-Developers may designate trade secrets, FOIL-exempt information, and attorney-client privileged materials, which will remain exempt from public disclosure.
-Producing privileged materials to the AG does not waive the privilege.
+The Attorney General may require developers to produce their deployer-facing documentation (foreseeable uses, training data summaries, bias risks, mitigation measures, etc.) as part of an AG investigation.
+Developers may designate trade secrets, FOIL-exempt information, and attorney-client privileged material as confidential, and such designations are honored — disclosure to the AG does not waive privilege.
+This is a demand-driven disclosure obligation, not a proactive filing requirement.

 Statutory Text